dev0x1/bbs-signature/draft-bbs-signatures.md

 Parameters:

-- Ciphersuite_ID, octet string.
+- Ciphersuite_ID, ASCII string.
 The unique ID of the ciphersuite.
 - H_s, point of G1.
 The generator for the blinding value of the signature.
 - H_d, point of G1.
 The generator used to sign the signature domain.
+- H_1,..., H_L, points of G1.
+Generators used to commit each message.

 Outputs: